Scoops on Paul Manafort Raise New Questions About the Russia Investigation

 Susan Hennessey is managing editor of Lawfare.

-Shannon Togawa Mercer graduated from the Georgetown University Law Center cum laude, where she was the editor-in-chief of the Georgetown Journal of International Law.
+Shannon Togawa Mercer is the managing editor of Lawfare and the national security and law associate at the Hoover Institution.
 She is originally from the Commonwealth of the Northern Mariana Islands.